L00L entanglement and the twisted quantum eraser: Experiment

 In order to ensure temporal indistinguishability between the two photons, a motorized ``trombone'' system of mirrors is used to introduce a variable path length delay ($\Delta\tau$) between the two photons.
 We initially measure the indistinguishability of the two Gaussian mode photons without using the vortex phase plate (VPP) in Fig.~\ref{fig:setup}, where the SLMs only display a holographic diffraction grating in order to couple the photons directly to the SMFs.
 We obtain a HOM dip with a visibility of $0.96$, indicating that the photons are highly indistinguishable.
+Here we define visibility as $\mathrm{Vis} = \frac{C(\delta = \inf) - C(\delta = 0)}{C(\delta=\inf)}$, where $C$ is our fitted Gaussian curve \cite{ou1999photon}.
+This definition yields $1$ for perfect photon bunching and $-1$ for perfect anti-bunching.

 Next, an $\ell=3$ vortex phase plate is placed in one of the input paths.
 Now, to observe two-photon interference again, we erase the distinguishing information between the two photons (Section~\ref{sec:theory}) by performing the projection operators corresponding to different LG mode superpositions.
 In practice, this is carried out by using the SLM and SMF together as a projective measurement \cite{valencia2020high,bouchard2018measuring}.
 For instance, if we want to measure the equal superposition mode, $ \ket{+} =\frac{1}{\sqrt{2}}(\ket{0}+\ket{3})$, we create a computer generated hologram (CGH) \cite{arrizon2005accurate} corresponding to the complex conjugated field of this superposition mode and then display it on the SLM.
 In this manner, we can experimentally realize the projective measurements outlined in section~\ref{sec:theory}.
 The same technique is used to perform local projective measurements in all mutually unbiased bases (MUBs) of the two-dimensional state space and record coincidence counts.
-This data constitutes a tomographically complete set of measurements which can be used to reconstruct the entire density matrix of the $\LOOL$ state via full quantum state tomography~\cite{guctua2020fast}.
-We employ a linear inversion with projected least squares for a practical reconstruction of the state.
+This data constitutes a tomographically complete set of measurements which can be used to reconstruct the entire density matrix of the $\LOOL$ state via full quantum state tomography.
+We employ a linear inversion with projected least squares for a practical reconstruction of the state ~\cite{guctua2020fast}.

-In order to create a $p00p$-entangled state, we next replace the vortex phase plate shown in Fig.~\ref{fig:setup}b with an SLM displaying a computer-generated hologram for a radial LG mode with index $p=1$.
-Analogous to the previous case, the two-photon state is now entangled across the fundamental Gaussian mode and the $p=1$ mode as follows: